 necessary fields.
 For events, if a contract emits two events with the same

 _eventname), then their structure (the fields and their types) must also be the same.

 - Cashflow analysis analyzes the usage of variables and fields, and attempts to determine which fields are used to represent (native) blockchain money.
 No checks are performed, but expressions, variables and fields are annotated with tags indicating their usage.

-- Sanity-checking performs a number of minor checks, e.g., that all parameters to a transition have distinct names.
+- Sanity-checking performs a number of minor checks, e.g., that all parameters to a transition or a procedure have distinct names.

 Each phase in the Scilla checker can add an annotation to each node in